YongjunChen93/Caffe-TPS-Spatial-Transform-Related/README.md

 This code was implemented based on the Spatial Transformer Networks with Affine transformation, which has been implemented by Carey Mo:(https://github.com/daerduoCarey/SpatialTransformerLayer).

 ## Acknowledge
-The code is implemented at the first semester of my Ph.D degree study.
+The code is implemented at the first semester of my Master degree study.
 Since it is my first time implement an C++ application, the code might not be as effective as possible.
 But here, I still want to thank great help from my advisor Dr.Ji and Ph.D students T.Zeng, J.Li and Z.Wang.